2u9/EntityNotifier/README.md

-# DonkeyNotifier
+# EntityNotifier

-Notifies you when a donkey or horse is loaded
+Notifies you when entities are loaded